ithaquaKr/ithadev/src/content/writing/05-monitoring-observability-cloud-native.md

 ---
 title: Monitoring and Observability in Cloud-Native Applications
-description: "Learn the difference between monitoring and observability, and how to implement effective observability practices in cloud-native environments"
+description: Learn the difference between monitoring and observability, and how to implement effective observability practices in cloud-native environments
-date: "2024-11-18"
+date: 2024-11-18
 tags:
   - monitoring
   - observability
   - cloud-native
   - devops
   - sre
+created: 2025-12-16T14:10
+updated: 2025-12-16T14:10
 ---

 ## Monitoring vs Observability